nufailtd/terraform-budget-gcp/budget_gcp_project/README.md

 - `terraform init` to get the plugins
 - `terraform plan` to see the infrastructure plan
-- `terraform apply` to apply the infrastructure build
+- `terraform apply --auto-approve` to apply the infrastructure build
 Example output
 ```
 Apply complete!
 Resources: 56 added, 0 changed, 0 destroyed.